1. Introduction

 Note

-The OPeNDAP Server Dataset Access Form works for sequence data as well as grids.
+The OPeNDAP Server Dataset Request Form works for sequence data as well as grids.
 However, since sequence constraint expressions look different from grid expressions, the form also looks slightly different.
 The variable selection boxes allow you to enter relational expressions for each variable.
 Apart from that, the function is exactly the same.

 Gsodock html

-2.2.
+3.2.
 A More Flexible Way: Using Commands in a Browser

 If you would prefer to not use the OPeNDAP Server Data Access Form, you can use just a browser instead.
 This section describes how to do that.

 OPeNDAP has sophisticated methods for subsampling data at a remote site, but you need some information about the data first.
-First, we will look at data’s Dataset Descriptor Structure (DDS).
-This provides a description of the "shape" of the data, using a vaguely C-like syntax.
-You get a dataset’s DDS by appending .dds to the URL.
-Click here to see an example of an OPeNDAP DDS at sst.mnmean.nc.gz.dds.
-The DDS looks like this:
+First, we will look at data’s DMR.
+This provides a description of the "shape" of the data, types, and attributes.
+You get a dataset’s DMR by appending .dmr.xml to the URL, which is an xml document.

 Reynolds dds